ungoogled-software/ungoogled-chromium-debian/README.md

 Contribution guidelines are the same as ungoogled-chromium.

 Submit PRs to this repository for every packaging type that should be updated.

+## Differences between Debian's Chromium

+There are a few differences with Debian's Chromium:

+* Modified default CLI flags and preferences; see `debian/etc/default-flags` and `debian/etc/master_preferences`
+* Uses LLVM toolchain instead of GCC
+* Add flag for VA-API acceleration (`chrome://flags/#disable-accelerated-video-decode`)
+* Use GTK3 (Chromium's default) instead of GTK2
+* Enable more FFMpeg codecs by default